LeandroHaraoka/design-patterns/CreationalPatterns/Builder/BuilderFundamentals.md

 # Builder

 Builder is a design pattern that allows the creation of differents types and representations of an object reusing the same construction code.
 It makes easy to create objects that contain many and nested properties as it provides a step-by-step construction, a composition mechanism.
+The final result of Builder pattern is a concrete product construction, not an abstract product.

 ## Problem